Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Experimental setup and data analysis

-The statistical uncertainties assigned to the reconstructed cumulants were determined using the sub-sample method as described in Ref.~\cite{ ALICE:2017jsh}.
+The statistical uncertainties assigned to the reconstructed cumulants were determined using the sub-sample method.
+To this end, the data set was subdivided into $n$ random subsamples.
+The distribution of the cumulants from these subsamples yields the statistical uncertainty as described in Ref.~\cite{ ALICE:2017jsh}.
 The fits to the measured \dEdx distributions, which are the only inputs to the IM, are the dominant source of systematic uncertainty in the ratios of the cumulants, for both second and third order.
 The observed maximum deviation between fit variations~\cite{ALICE:2017jsh} is 0.6\% and 0.8\% for the normalized second-order cumulants within the momentum intervals of 0.6--1.5~GeV/\textit{c} and 0.6--2.0~GeV/\textit{c}, respectively, and 4\% for the ratio of third- to second-order cumulants in the momentum interval 0.6--1.5~GeV/\textit{c}.
 The impact of possible imperfections in the \dEdx correction procedure mentioned above is also included in this systematic uncertainty estimate by analyzing the data retaining different fractions of events containing pile-up.
 The uncertainties associated with the detection efficiencies of the (anti)protons are also investigated by varying the detection efficiencies by an amount of $\pm2$\% for protons and antiprotons separately.
 The resulting systematic variation is less than 0.2\% and 1.5\% for the second- and third-order cumulants, respectively.
 Other sources of systematic uncertainty are estimated by varying the event and track selection criteria, resulting in a maximum uncertainty of less than 1\%.
 The final total systematic uncertainty is obtained by adding in quadrature the individual maximum systematic deviations from these three groups of independent contributions.
 For the third-order cumulants, it varies between less than 0.5\% for the most peripheral collisions and a maximum of 3\% for the most central collisions for the pseudorapidity interval of $\Delta \eta=1.6$.